Malaysia Travel Guides and Tips

 Malaysia is relatively easy to visit, from Kuala Lumpur you can just make a big loop following the coastline with a detour to Taman Negara.
 You’ll need at least a month, if you have less time just make a smaller loop, either towards the south or the north.

 In the north-west, you’ll find Cameron Highland, Penang and Langkawi to be worth a stop.
-Cameron Highland is famous for its tea plantations and trekking, it’s also a good place if you like cooler climate, it’s just a bit too much developed to my taste.
+Cameron Highland is famous for its tea plantations and trekking, it’s also a good place if you like cooler climates, it’s just a bit too much developed to my taste.
 In Penang, you’ll visit Georgetown, famous for its street art, ancestral houses and party scene.
 In Langkawi, you can enjoy some relaxing time at the beach or at one of the island many waterfalls.

 South of Kuala Lumpur, don’t miss Melaka, a UNESCO World Heritage city.
 Rich in culture and history, you’ll find plenty of things to do in Melaka for a day or two.

 On the east coast, you can visit Kota Bharu, home to many museums, historical places, and several Buddhist temples.
 Going south, the Perhentian Islands are a must-go, these remote islands offer pristine beaches, you’ll feel directly transported to paradise.
 Next, you can make a quick stop in Kuala Terengganu to explore the old Chinese district and its street art.
 Then it’s time to head to the world-renowned Tioman Island, also a true paradise.